mathandphysics/voidstar/README.md

 # `void*`
 ## A Real-Time Black Hole Ray Tracer

-<p><code>void*</code> is a real-time black hole ray tracer.
-Fly around and observe a black hole
+<p><code>void*</code> is a real-time black hole ray tracer written in C++ with OpenGL.
-with accretion disk against the backdrop of the Milky Way galaxy.</p>
+Fly around and observe a black hole with accretion disk against the optional backdrop of the Milky Way galaxy.</p>

 ![Cinematic](voidstar/docs/images/cinematic.jpeg)